oljung/portfolio-project-one/README.md

 - __Landing page__

     - After som issues with hero image and finding one that fit both feeling of the page and was large enough, I decided on crumbled pages to give it an "old document" feeling.
 The covertext proved a bit troublesome, requiring multible adjustments and refeshes using dev tools before the text was aligned according to my wishes and spaced out in the box.
 The box itself was rather troublesome to place, as I wanted it centered.
 I found a solution on stack overflow, [here](https://stackoverflow.com/questions/1776915/how-can-i-center-an-absolutely-positioned-element-in-a-div), which helped alot.
 It is the "Responsive Solution" post that helped.
+For the main part of the ladning page, a flex box display was used.
+I followed a tutorial found [here](https://www.w3schools.com/css/css3_flexbox_container.asp#justify-content) on w3s and adapted it to suite my needs.
+Above the 3 part section there is an information about hte site, simply a paragraph with slightly larger font size and a margin to separate it from the hero image.
+It took some testing to get the flex box to display the way i wanted, for the "justfity-content: space-between; to work i needed to remove the width of the images.
+Further testing will continue (written 2021-07-12) to find out if that was the issue.

 ### Validator testing